jmhutch/minecraft/docs/pages/food.md

 }
 ```

-and a texture in `assets.textures.item`.
+and a texture in `assets.mem.textures.item`.

+Now pop into the game, /give @p mem:healing_herb, give yourself /effect @p hunger 10 100 and get nice and hungry and eat some of your food!